ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 ### Machines

-The models in the Exchange MAPI Protocol Test Suites package define a serial of machines to simulate the protocol operation sequences defined in the technical specification, and the SUT state transition after the SUT receives the request from the test suite client.
+The models in the Exchange MAPI Protocol Test Suites package define a series of machines to simulate the protocol operation sequences (defined in the technical specification) and the SUT state transition after the SUT receives the request from the test suite client.

 There are three kinds of machines that are defined in the Cord file of the